Contact Dan

 MARK (Gen Z): Crying face emoji is kind of used like after a joke or in response to a joke to kind of show that you think it’s funny.
 Or sometimes it can be used to taunt someone.

-grinning face with sweat emoji 😅
+Grinning face with sweat emoji 😅

 JOEY (Gen X): I’ve got to admit, I’ve never used this emoji.
 If I had to guess, it would be something like “I’m laughing at the exercise I’m doing.”
 I don’t know.
 I have no idea.
 I’m showing my lack of emoji knowledge on this one.